CU-ESIIL/Summit_group_2026_16/docs/index.md

 ## Findings at a glance 📣 { #findings-at-a-glance .oasis-report-out-section .oasis-report-out-day3 }

-Headline 1 — Foliar water uptake is pervasive: Branches spend 33% of their time absorbing water via their leaves
+**Headline 1**: Foliar water uptake is pervasive - Branches spend 33% of their time absorbing water via their leaves

-Headline 2 — Substantial variablity in foliar water uptake across and within trees
+**Headline 2**: Substantial variablity in foliar water uptake across and within trees

-Headline 3 —
+**Headline 3**:  Several microclimatic factors drive foliar water uptake (FWU).
+- VPD had a significant and negative (R = -0.497) relationship on FWU
+- RH and Leaf Wetness exhibited positive relationships (R = 0.491 and R = 0.458, respectively)

 ## Visuals that tell a story 📣 { #story-visuals .oasis-report-out-section .oasis-report-out-day3 }